 Ingredients

-Since creating that recipe in 2019, I've received such great feedback from people all around the world who can't believe how easy and good it is.
+First, Let's talk pie crust!
+I highly recommend this recipe: vegan gluten-free pie crust.
+Since sharing that recipe 4 years ago, I've received such great feedback from people all around the world who can't believe how delicious and easy it is.

 I have to agree.
-I mean, that pie crust recipe pretty much single-handedly turned me into a pie person!
+I mean, that vegan gluten free pie crust pretty much single-handedly turned me into a pie person!

 Now, for the ingredients in this WFPB (that's whole-food, plant-based) pumpkin pie filling.
-This makes enough for a 1-quart, 9-inch deep dish pie plate:
+It makes enough for a 1-quart, 9-inch deep dish pie plate:

-- pumpkin puree - canned is easiest and contains less water than freshly cooked pumpkin.
-If you prefer to use fresh, scoop the cooked puree into a sieve lined with cheesecloth.
+- pumpkin puree - canned is easiest and contains less moisture than freshly cooked pumpkin.
+If you prefer to use homemade pumpkin puree, scoop the cooked pumpkin into a sieve lined with cheesecloth.
 Let it rest over a bowl until enough moisture drains away and the consistency is more dense, similar to canned pumpkin.

 - non-dairy milk - I used unsweetened almond.

-- rolled oats - ensure they're certified gluten-free, if needed, or sub your favorite GF flour.
+- rolled oats - be sure to use certified gluten-free, if needed, or sub your favorite GF flour.

 - tablespoons almond or cashew butter - adds a touch of richness.
 Sub coconut cream, tahini, or sunbutter if you like!